harshit2387/robo/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-i used  Simple I2S Example (A2DS Sink) using default Pins Here is the simplest example which just uses the proper default settings:
+Simple I2S Example (A2DP Sink) on ESP32

+This example demonstrates how to set up a Bluetooth A2DP Sink on an ESP32 using default I2S pins.

+Example Code
 #include "AudioTools.h"
 #include "BluetoothA2DPSink.h"